 Heat in a saucepan, stirring often to dissolve and dilute the honey.
 Once honey has fully dissolved with the water (usually just before boiling), remove from heat.
 Allow to cool completely, then store in clean glass jar in the refrigerator.

 Add 1 tsp ground cinnamon, 1/2 tsp ground cardamom, 1/4 tsp ground ginger, if available, and a dash of ground allspice; simmer lightly for a few minutes to infuse before cooling.
 Strain out any solids before storing in the refrigerator.

-To make a tea-infused syrup, brew the tea first, and then add sugar to make it a syrup.
-Brewing times vary depending on the type of tea being used – follow brewing instructions for tea, and adjust from there.
+To make a tea-infused syrup, brew the tea first, then add sugar to make it a simple syrup.
+Brewing times vary depending on tea type – follow instructions for tea, and adjust from there.

 Some of the types of tea we’ve used:

 1 tart cooking apple, peeled & diced